xiaoran007/B-GaitRepo/annotator/README.md

 # B_8Fall_Demo Video Annotator

-Local browser-based annotation tool for stitched `2 x 4` B_8Fall_Demo videos.
+Local browser-based annotation tool for stitched `2 x 4` B_8Fall_Demo videos (may also work with other videos).

-Migrated from `/Users/xiaoran/Desktop/code/B-Gait/B_8Fall_Demo`.
-Only the current manual web annotator is kept here.

 ## Files